Relief From Morris County Default Judgment and Settlement Agreements

 Rule 4:50-1 is specifically designed to “reconcile the strong interests in finality of judgments and judicial efficiency with the equitable notion that courts should have authority to avoid an unjust result in any given case.
 “Baumann v.
 Marinaro, 95 N.J.
 380, 392 (1984) (citing Manning Eng’g, Inc. v.
 Hudson Cty.
 Park Comm’n. , 74 N.J.
 113, 120 (1977))”.
 The courts have acknowledged that divorce judgments greatly impact the lives of those involved.
 As such, it is worth spending the time to guarantee that judgments are in fact, fair to both parties.

-As with any divorce, if you are seeking relief from a default divorce judgment, having an experienced Mendham divorce attorney to help you draft, file and present your case to the court is of extreme benefit.
-Even if you are unsure whether your case qualifies for review, the family law attorneys of Jacobs Berger are ready to speak with you today in a free and confidential consultation, and begin crafting a strategy to ensure your post-divorce rights are protected.
+As with any divorce, if you are seeking relief from a default divorce judgment, having an experienced Mendham divorce attorney to help you draft, file, and present your case to the court is of extreme benefit.
+Even if you are unsure whether your case qualifies for review, the family law attorneys of Jacobs Berger are ready to speak with you today in a confidential consultation and begin crafting a strategy to ensure your post-divorce rights are protected.

 Relief from a Settlement Agreement Attorneys Chatham, NJ